skysheng7/AI_bias_in_farming/README.md

 - New to git and GitHub?
 Please follow the official [setup guide](https://docs.github.com/en/get-started/getting-started-with-git/set-up-git) to get started.

+2. To run text-to-image or image-to-text models yourself, you'll need to set up API authentication:

+- Create a file named `.env` in the project's root directory
+- Add your API keys to this file in the following format:

+    ```
+    OPENAI_API_KEY=your_openai_key_here
+    stable_diffusion_key=your_stability_key_here
+    ```

+- To obtain API keys:
+  - For OpenAI (DALL-E 3): Follow the [OpenAI API setup guide](https://platform.openai.com/docs/quickstart)
+  - For Stable Diffusion: Register and get your key from the [Stability AI platform](https://platform.stability.ai/docs/getting-started)

+Note: The `.env` file contains sensitive information and is automatically ignored by git (listed in .gitignore) to protect your API keys.

 ### Starting the Analysis

-1. In your terminal, ensure you're in the project's root directory, then launch the Docker container:
+1. In your terminal, ensure you're in the project's root directory, and have created your own `.env` file, then launch the Docker container:

 ```
 docker compose up